 Game of Thrones' George R.R.
-Martin Weighs In on Prequel Pilot, Confirms Another Spinoff Concept Is 'Shelved'
+Martin Weighs In on Prequel Pilot, Says Another Spinoff Concept Is 'Shelved'

 Per the ordered pilot’s official logline, “the series chronicles the world’s descent from the golden Age of Heroes into its darkest hour.
 And only one thing is for sure: from the horrifying secrets of Westeros’ history to the true origin of the white walkers, the mysteries of the East to the Starks of legend… it’s not the story we think we know.”

 In his blog post, Martin also confirmed that one of the concepts had been “shelved… but that does not mean the others are dead.”
-(TVLine has reached out to HBO for comment.)
+(A rep for HBO says no decisions have been made about the other possible series.)
 He added: “Everything I am told indicates that we could film at least one more pilot, and maybe more than one, in the years to come.
 We do have an entire world and tens of thousands of years of history to play with, after all.
 But this is television, so nothing is certain.”